 In a finished basement with a total of 230 square feet and 7 foot ceilings, there are 8 recessed lights covering an average of 28.75 square feet each.
 They are spaced anywhere from 4.5ft – 5.5ft from each other and also provide more than adequate light coverage.
 Especially when you consider that the ceiling is a foot lower than the standard 8 feet.

-If you have not selected your recessed lighting yet, then take a look at our recommended recessed lighting fixtures.
+If you have not selected your recessed lighting yet and would like to potentially save money, then take a look at our recommended recessed lighting fixtures.